 |Propane tank||16.4 Oz disposable.
 Can be used with 20 lbs tank.|

-The grill grate is 200 square inch and with the rule that you need 72 inch per person that is large enough for almost 3 people if you leave the recommended 20% space open.
+The grill grate is 200 square inches and with the rule that you need 72 inches per person that is large enough for almost 3 people if you leave the recommended 20% space open.

 I have been using the grill now for a few weeks and I am pretty happy with it.

-This grill will make some nice grill marks on your meat without having to leave it on there to long.
+This grill will make some nice grill marks on your meat without having to leave it on there too long.

-I like to use my handheld thermometer and cook my meat just to the right temperature and than take it of and let it sit for a few minutes before I cut it.
-This works real good with this grill.
+I like to use the handheld thermometer I use and cook my meat just to the right temperature and then take it off and let it sit for a few minutes before I cut it.
+This works really well with this grill.

 The handles do not get hot at all.
 Like I think we should expect to be honest.
-The Char Broil company did a good job on this.
+The Char Broil company did a good job on this part.

-Like I mentioned in the features the Cast aluminum firebox and lid make this grill heat up pretty fast and you don’t have to wait to long to start cooking.
+As I mentioned in the features the Cast aluminum firebox and lid make this grill heat up pretty fast and you don’t have to wait too long to start cooking.

-The other end is that it also cools of fast and that makes it even easier for me.
-No waiting for ever before you can put the cover back on.
+The other end is that it also cools off fast and that makes it even easier for me.
+No waiting forever before you can put the cover back on.
 Within about 10 minutes you are ready to put to cover on.

 Bad thing is that you have to clean it right away with your grill brush.
-If you wait to long the grill is to cold to scrape it of with the brush.
+If you wait too long the grill is too cold to scrape it off with the brush.

-Although this grill gets hot you do not have to worry about where to place it on.
+Although this grill gets hot you do not have to worry about where to place it.
 There is hardly any heat coming from the bottom of the grill.

 The legs and handles do not get hot at all and I was surprised by that.

-I like to turn it on high for a few minutes while my meat is resting and than use a wire brush to clean the grill grates.
+I like to turn it on high for a few minutes while my meat is resting and then use a wire brush to clean the grill grates.

-After the grill cooled of I use the metal scraper that comes with the grill and scrap in between the grill grates.
+After the grill cooled off I use the metal scraper that comes with the grill and scrap in between the grill grates.

 It says not to use the grill grate scraper on a hot grill.
-Got no idea why but I will contact Char Broil to find out the reason for this advice.
+I got no idea why but I will contact Char Broil to find out the reason for this advice.

-I am just happy that it is a push button and not battery operated.
-The batteries always run out on the most unexpected moment and I think for an outdoor grill manual is the better option, but this is my personal opinion.
+I am just happy that it is a push button and not battery-operated.
+The batteries always run out at the most unexpected moment and I think any outdoor grill manual is the better option, but this is my personal opinion.

-Update: After more then 3 year the push-button ignition still works.
-I just cleaned it little.
-After a winter of not using my Char Broil x 200 the grill fired up at the first time.
+Update: After more than 3 years the push-button ignition still works.
+I just cleaned it a little.
+After a winter of not using my Char Broil x 200, the grill fired up the first time of trying.

-But make sure to have this checked by a RV dealer because the pressure needs to be correct or your gas grill will not work properly or can cause a dangerous situation.
+But make sure to have this checked by an RV dealer because the pressure needs to be correct or your gas grill will not work properly or can cause a dangerous situation.